Globdule

 Globdule is a 1993 video game from Psygnosis.

+Gameplay

+Globdule is a quirky platformer that stars a melancholic pink blob dreaming of escape from his dreary underground life to become a toy.
+The game's premise is whimsical, and the blob can stick to any surface, including ceilings, adding inventive traversal to otherwise familiar platform gameplay.
+The visual style and character design are deliberately odd, using a gelatinous figure with oversized eyes.
+The game includes standard platform features like secret rooms, trap doors, and bonus lives.

 Development

 The game was first mentioned in November 1992.
 The title was slated to release for Sega Genesis in Autumn 1994 but never did.

 Reception

-Kingston Informer gave the game a score of 2 out of 5 stating "This is definitely a game for the younger player,a competent but annoyingly fiddly offering from Psygnosis.
+Kingston Informer gave the game a score of 2 out of 5 stating "This is definitely a game for the younger player, a competent but annoyingly fiddly offering from Psygnosis.
 If you want to buy one of its games, go for Wiz 'n' Liz, a far superior product."